A great lesson in film music

 In this sense, I try to create a movement of sounds in harmony with the movements of the images, as if it were a symphony of sounds and images, a kind of “emotional orchestration” of the images proposed by the film, looking for “spaces” in which to insert sounds in relation to the rest.
 So the actors, the stage movements, the dialogues, are “instruments” that are already “playing” something: it is enough to know how to “listen” to find ways to add other sounds consistent with the scene, to create a kind of sound-image composition, not a background or a sound backdrop.
 This is because my goal is to reach the “sensibility,” the “feeling” of others, to make them immerse themselves in the atmosphere of the film, not to “wow” them with rhetorical “catchy” effects.
 Maybe then we can “let loose” a bit in the end credits.
 In case the film is already on view, of course I ask to have a copy in order to seek stimulation from an emotional point of view, that is, to understand my own reaction to the flow of the images, the narrative and the atmosphere that the images somehow suggest, before talking with the director about the soundtrack project.

 Later this will result in a kind of Concept, a design guide for confrontation with the director.
 I prefer, if possible, to treat the music as a karst river, emerging at times and then disappearing, trying to give the flow of musical events, where possible and in very close relation to the narrative, a sense of continuity, to avoid those typical effects that we can see in several cinematic works in which the music seems to be disconnected from each other, as if they were all autonomous scenes.
+In other cases I read the script, especially if it is necessary to write music that is part of the script itself and is needed to shoot one or more scenes, perhaps where there is a concert or people playing something that is part of the narrative fabric.
+In this case, of course, the music will be made before shooting.

 Then when there are more open spaces, that is, scenes where there is no dialogue or no sound at all, then there you can also move a little more freely with the music.